itaditya/redux-hooks-for-food-delivery/README.md

 2. App.js - Entry point for our React app.
 3. App.test.js - Tests for the app.
 4. redux.js - Redux related logic like reducer, store, selectors.
-5. UIComps.js - Presentational React Components like list item, icons, buttons etc.
+5. Comps.js - React Components like list item, buttons, icons etc.
 6. utils.js - Random JS utilities like api fetching wrappers.

 The food app loads the menu list from a static `public/food-menu.json` file.
 In real apps data would be fetched from an API server.